jyggorath/sandbox/README.md

 Run the script with the `-Help` parameter for additional information.

-## Bug reports and feature requests
+## Bug reports, feature requests, and typos

 Create an issue in this repository.